Rate request: 182 percent average increase

 Decision: Disapproved as submitted, approved 15% increase on January 6, 2015

 On October 8, 2014, Time Insurance Company requested an average increase of 182 percent increase on certain individual long-term care insurance policies.
 The policies were initially offered in 1997 and are no longer being actively marketed.

 There are approximately 200 policies in force in Connecticut.

 The company said it sought the increase because the number of people expected to draw lifetime benefits on a nationwide basis is significantly higher than what was initially anticipated when the company first priced the product.
 The company also factored in the increase in the cost of benefits since the product had originally been priced and said the cost to maintain those benefits for the lifetime of the plan is higher than anticipated.

-In its filing to the Department, Time stated “we are fully aware that a premium increase may be difficult for our policyholders” and said it will work with its customers to make benefit and other changes to mitigate the impact.
+Time insurance said it will work with its customers to make benefit and other changes to mitigate the impact of any premium increase.